 SOCOS provides a graphical debugger for tracking the execution of invariant diagrams.
+All SOCOS programs define a main procedure, which acts as the program entry point.
 A program can be run continuously or stepped through transition by transition.
 During execution the current program state, consisting of the procedure call stack, the values of allocated variables and the current situation, can be inspected.
 It is possible to set breakpoints to halt the execution in specific situations.

 Program execution is visualized by highlighting diagram elements in the editor.
 Active procedures, i.e. procedures on the call stack, as well as the current situation and the currently executing transition are highlighted.
-The values of local variables in each stack frame are displayed in a call stack view.
+The values of local variables for each stack frame are displayed in a call stack view.

 Invariants are evaluated at run-time and are highlighted in red, green or gray depending on the result: for invariants that evaluate to true the highlight color is green, for invariants that evaluate to false it is red, and if SOCOS is unable to evaluate the invariant it is gray.
+The termination condition is also compared to its lower bound and highlighted in the same way.
 The program execution is halted whenever an invariant evaluates to false.